GiviMAD/rustpotter/README.md

 ## References

-This project started as a port of the project [node-personal-wakeword](https://github.com/mathquis/node-personal-wakeword) and uses the method described in this [medium article](https://medium.com/snips-ai/machine-learning-on-voice-a-gentle-introduction-with-snips-personal-wake-word-detector-133bd6fb568e).
+This project started as a port of the project [node-personal-wakeword](https://github.com/mathquis/node-personal-wakeword) and it's based on public available articles, and uses a ton of amazing crates.

 ## Motivation

 The motivation behind this project is to learn about audio analysis and the Rust language/ecosystem.

-As such, this is not intended to be a production-grade tool.
+As such, this is not intended to be a production-grade tool, but with a well trained wakeword model it achieves the quality expected from one.

 ## Contributing

 Feel free to suggest or contribute any improvements that you have in mind, either to the code or the detection process.

 If you need any assistance, please feel free to open an issue.

 Best regards!